- Dual Processor CPU/GPU (Harvard Architecture).

 The GPU also supports a text mode where the bytes of video memory alternate between a color byte and a code point representing a character.
 The color byte is used with the second video DAC to represent two 8 color values for foreground and background.
 The text mode can also support a high res graphics mode with two pixels per byte of video memory.

 The CPU instructions use a 4-cycle sequence consisting of: fetch, read, execute, write.
 The fetch cycle uses a program counter to access the machine code instruction in the ROM.
 The read cycle provides access to the RAM in the indexed addressing mode.
 The execute cycle returns to the ROM to access the next byte in the program memory for immediate addressing, or to a lookup table for an ALU operation.
 The final cycle is the write cycle where a register is loaded with the execute result and optionally the RAM in the indexed addressing mode.

 Instructions take from one to four process cycles to complete: The instructions are either 8 or 16-bits, so the fetch cycle takes either one or two process cycles to complete.
 The ALU operations can only handle one nibble per cycle, so two process cycles are required to handle an entire byte.
 The NOP instruction and conditional loads, were the condition is not met, are only one cycle (no execute).
 The average instruction takes 2.35 process cycles for a typical CPU speed of 3.5MIPS.

-The base firmware implements a hardware abstraction layer (HAL) to support a video system with up to 112 modes, a multi-voice sound synthesizer, and a dual-port UART providing a full-duplex RS232 and single PS/2 interface.
-The operating system and user programs are executed via an interpreter offering binary compatibility with the Intel 8080/5.
+The base firmware implements a hardware abstraction layer (HAL) to support a video system with up to 96 addressable video modes, a multi-voice sound synthesizer, and a dual-port UART providing a full-duplex RS232 and single PS/2 interface.
+The operating system and user programs are executed via a byte-code interpreter providing binary compatibility with the Intel 8080/5.